-Does this have implications for the search for life beyond our Solar System?
+Will it help search for life beyond the Solar System?

-I think it does.
+I believe so.
 A lot of times we’re looking for life as we know it.
 That means usually the biggest indicator is whether liquid water can exist on the surface of an exoplanet.

 And we know that for that to occur, it needs to be somewhere around the snow line or preferably inwards of the snow line, such that you can find liquid water on the surface.

-Because microlensing is sensitive to that, when WFIRST finds many new exoplanets we’ll be able to determine the probability of finding an ‘Earth-like’ planet.
+Because microlensing is sensitive to that, when the Nancy Grace Roman Space Telescope finds many new exoplanets we’ll be able to determine the probability of finding an ‘Earth-like’ planet.

 If we can figure out how many planets can host life, then maybe we can re-evaluate what our expectations are for finding life elsewhere in our Galaxy.

-You work with the UK Infrared Telescope, which as I understand it is a sort of pathfinder mission for WFIRST.
+You work with the UK Infrared Telescope.
+Is that a pathfinder mission for the Roman Space Telescope?

 Yes, that is pretty much what we call our survey.
-We’ve been using UKIRT from 2015 onwards, and what we’ve been doing is a precursor survey for WFIRST.
+We’ve been using UKIRT from 2015 onwards, and what we’ve been doing is a precursor survey for the Roman.